charlenetolentino/mattsnotes/401-main/reading401-11.md

   -  do that not just anybody can look at your stuff
 - Describe an application that would need access control.
   - FB
-- What is a role used for?
+- Who is a role used for?
   to give permissions to users that are pertinent to their type of usage of the app
 - Why is role based access control more scalable than discretionary or mandatory access control?
   - you are assigning a general group privileges verses assigning them to specif people